An example, Ex_Timer, shows how to define a concrete atomic

 public override void delta_y(ref PortValue y) { y.Set(op); }

-The display function Get_s() returns the current status, which is constantly Working.
+The display function Get_s() returns the current status,

 public override string Get_s() { return "Working"; }